physics-sec/request-signing-and-encrypting-library/README.md

 # request-signing-and-encrypting-library

-This project presents a very simple webpage that signs and encrypt the request sent from the client to the server.
+This project presents a very simple webpage that signs and encrypts the requests sent from the client to the server.

-It uses Elliptic-curve Diffie-Hellman (with curve25519) to generate a shared secret
-and then signs all the request with a modified version of the AWS v4 signature scheme.
+It uses **Elliptic-curve Diffie-Hellman** (with curve25519) to generate a shared secret and then signs all the requests with a modified version of the **AWS v4 signature scheme**.
-If the request has a payload, then it encripts it with AES-GCM.
+If the request is a POST and has a payload, then it is encripted it with **AES-GCM**.

 The main idea is to present an easy-to-implement way of signing and encrypting requests.